01 of 05

 “The reality is much more difficult than the fantasy of living in paradise – there's a lot of things we can't get here,” Surfista Travels' Elaine Abonal tells us.
 “We still don't have the comforts of a city – hospital, ATMs, good schools and all that.”

-There's a single ATM at Siargao's Dapa Port (“it isn’t the most reliable,” Elaine explains) and few (if any) establishments take credit cards.
+There's a grand total of three ATMs at Siargao's Dapa Port, and few (if any) establishments take credit cards.
 Siargao is a cash society; travelers should bring as much small change (in Philippine pesos) as they can.
 And Siargao can only offer basic medical services – for major medical emergencies, you'll be ferried over to the Mindanao mainland for treatment at a hospital.
 (Make sure your travel insurance is all ready when you visit.)

 Surfing beginners and flashpackers might want to give Siargao a miss at first.
 “A lot of beginners go to La Union and Baler, they're closer to Manila – they have more access to city stuff, like banks, hospitals and all that,” Elaine explains.
 “There's more hotels, you can go for a weekend and come back to Manila.
 Siargao, it's far, so you have to really commit.”

-The easiest way to visit Siargao is by taking the single daily Cebu Pacific flight between Cebu and Siargao.
-Fortunately for travelers, you can avoid entering the Philippines via Manila by flying internationally into Cebu.
+The easiest way to visit Siargao is by taking a flight from Cebu, Clark Airport and Manila to Siargao's Sayak Airport.
+If Manila's seedy reputation scares you, avoid entering the Philippines via Manila by flying internationally into Cebu.
 Find out more about transportation in the Philippines, and budget airlines in Southeast Asia.